sean-wiesner8/CMS/README.md

 # CMS
 Backend routes and database for an abstract theoretical app for organizing and providing course information that relates courses, users, and assignments.

-app.py contains all routes. db.py contains classes Course, User, and Assignment. requirements.txt contains all required downloads to run application.
+app.py contains all routes. db.py contains SQLite database, implemented with SQLAlchemy, with classes "Course", "User", and "Assignment".

 The database contains five tables: "course", "user", "assignment", "tstudents", and "tinstructors".
 The last two tables are both join tables between "course" and "user".
 For each course, the "course" table stores an id, code, name, list of assignments, list of instructors, and list of students.
 For each user, the "user" table stores an id, name, netid, instructor courses, and student courses.
 Columns for both instructor courses and student courses are necessary as a user could be both an instructor and student.
 For each assignment, the "assignment" table stores an id, title, due date, and course id.
 There is a one-to-many relationship between "course" and "assignment" and two many-to-many relationships between "course" and "user", the first relating courses with instructors and the second relating courses with students. instructor and student columns in "course" table are serialized users without course field and courses column in "user" table is serialized without users to avoid redundancy and recursion.